Maybe Accepting Guests

 - experimental music (such as Mathias Delplanque, from Nantes, Fr)

-- Cape Verdean music (Mariana Ramos, Simentera, Teofilo Chantre), French and Belgian singers (Barbara, Tetes Raides, Brel, Stromae, Mano Solo...)
+- Cape Verdean music (Mariana Ramos, Simentera, Teofilo Chantre), French-speaking past and contemporary singers (Barbara, Tetes Raides, Brel, Stromae, Mano Solo, Lisa Leblanc...)

 - Latin music from all South and Central America (Raul Paz, Congreso, Ibrahim Ferrer, Inti Illimani, Caetano Veloso, Lila Downs, Monchy y Alexandra, Omara Portuondo, Mariana Montalvo...)

-- Baroque music from the Italian 17th century (tarentellas and viola de gamba...)
+- Baroque music, notably from the Italian 17th century (tarentellas and viola de gamba...), Jewish songs from the Spanish late Middle Ages (when it was still El Andalus)

 - fado (Mariza!...), Waldemar Bastos (Angola), Omar Pene (Senegal)